rmcanany/SolidEdgeStorekeeper/Readme.md

 **Solid Edge Template Files**

 These are your normal template files.
-They are read to populate the available properties, and to determine what language is in use.
+They are needed to populate the available properties, and to determine what language is in use.

 ### Localized SE Installations